APPLS: Evaluating Evaluation Metrics for Plain Language Summarization: Discussion Conclusion

 \section{Discussion \& Conclusion}

-Recent advances point to the possibility of automated plain language summarization (PLS); however, the multifaceted nature of PLS makes evaluation challenging.
+Recent advances point to the possibility of automated PLS; however, the multifaceted nature of PLS makes evaluation challenging.
 We introduce the first---to our knowledge---meta-evaluation testbed, \testbed, for evaluating PLS metrics.

 In \testbed, we apply controlled text perturbations to existing PLS datasets based on several criteria (informativeness, simplification, coherence, and faithfulness).
-Using \testbed, we find that while some metrics reasonably capture informativeness, faithfulness, and coherence, they face challenges assessing simplification.
-Most metrics decrease, contrary to expectation, when computed for more simplified text.
-GPT-2 perplexity, the sole metric sensitive to simplification, exhibits inconsistencies across datasets.

-In response to these shortcomings, we propose \plainscore.
-By using normalized perplexity differences between in and out-of-domain language models, \plainscore maintains the desirable qualities of language model perplexity while being robust and comparable across datasets.
-It is worth noting, though, that while \plainscore is sensitive to simplification, it is less sensitive to other PLS criteria.
-In other words, no single metric is capable of capturing all desired PLS criteria and a holistic evaluation will necessitate a combination of metrics.
+Using \testbed, we find that while some metrics reasonably capture informativeness, faithfulness, and coherence, SARI is uniquely sensitive to simplification perturbations, but exhibits insensitivity to other perturbations.
+Similar challenges are observed for QAEval, as no single metric was consistently sensitive to all perturbations across criteria.
+Therefore, an evaluation metric suite should be considered based on all desired criteria.
+From our results on \testbed, we identify the following metrics for each criterion as most promising from among those we tested: SARI for simplicity, GPT-PPL for informativeness, LENS for coherence, and QAEval for faithfulness.
+However, we warn that all of these automated metrics have limitations as identified in our results.
+Further research is necessary to identify more robust metrics for a comprehensive evaluation of PLS.

+The quickly improving performance of language models on a variety of tasks has placed greater emphasis on extrinsic human evaluations \citep{clark-etal-2021-thats} evaluating models in real-world use cases, often with end-users.
+However, extrinsic evaluations are time-intensive, difficult to implement correctly, and costly, making them only viable for the most promising models.
+Automated metrics offer a fast and low-cost method for identifying improvement trends even if they do not perfectly measure absolute improvement, or improvement at the instance level.
+Our selection of automated metrics grounded in criteria from the health communication literature offer a viable first step in evaluating systems.
+Initial automated evaluations can then be followed by extrinsic evaluations to ensure comprehensive analysis for real-world use.